decentraland/notifications-workers/README.md

 sequenceDiagram
-  Processor->>DB: get all subscribed users Processor->>Push: get new events from users Publisher->>DB: store in db new events from all subscribed users
+  Processor->>DB: get all subscribed users Processor->>Push: get new events from users Processor->>DB: store in db new events from all subscribed users
 ```

 ## Inbox worker